MileHacker Logo

 Public Transportation

 Kuala Terengganu does not have a metro or tram system.
 The main public transport is a local bus service.
-These buses offer a cost-effective way to travel, though they may not cover every corner of the city comprehensively.
+These buses offer an expense-effective way to travel, although they may not cover every corner of the city comprehensively.
 The main hub for local buses is Terminal Bas MBKT.

 Fares are typically paid in cash directly to the driver upon boarding, generally ranging from RM 1 to RM 5.
 Have small denominations ready.
 Buses generally operate from early morning, around 6:30 AM, until late evening, about 9:00 PM.
 Frequency can be irregular, especially outside peak hours.